danielbodnar/awesome-stars/README.md

 ## cloud

+- [JeremyLoy/config](https://github.com/JeremyLoy/config) - 12 factor configuration as a typesafe struct in as little as two function calls
+- [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [midwayjs/midway](https://github.com/midwayjs/midway) - 🍔 A Node.js Serverless Framework for front-end/full-stack developers.
 Build the application for next decade.
 Works on AWS, Alibaba Cloud, Tencent Cloud and traditional VM/Container.
 Super easy integra
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 - [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native Industrial Edge